Judy Collins: Activism

 Like many other folk singers of her generation, Collins was drawn to social activism.
-Her political idealism also led her to compose a ballad entitled "Che" in honor of the 1960s Marxist revolutionary Che Guevara.
+Her political idealism led her to compose a ballad, Che, in honor of the 1960s Marxist revolutionary Che Guevara.
 Collins sympathized with the Yippie movement and was friendly with its leaders, Abbie Hoffman and Jerry Rubin.
-On March 17, 1968, she attended Hoffman's press conference at the Americana Hotel in New York to announce the party's formation.
+On March 17, 1968, she went to Hoffman's press conference at the Americana Hotel in New York to announce the party's formation.
 In 1969, she testified in Chicago in support of the Chicago Seven; during her testimony, she began singing Pete Seeger's "Where Have All the Flowers Gone?" and was admonished by prosecutor Tom Foran and judge Julius Hoffman.

 In 1971, Collins signed her name to a Ms. campaign, "We Have Had Abortions", which called for an end to "archaic laws" regarding abortion rights; the campaign encouraged women to share their stories and take action.
 In 1982, she wrote the song "Mama Mama" about a mother of five and her ambivalence over her decision to abort an unintended pregnancy.Ruhlmann, William. (n.d.)
 Times of Our Lives review.
 Allmusic.
 Retrieved August 3, 2012.
 In the late 1990s, she was a representative for UNICEF and campaigns on behalf of the abolition of landmines.

-Later songs include "River of Gold" about the environment and "My Name is Maria" about dreamers.
+Later songs include "River of Gold" about the environment and "My Name is Maria" about DREAMers, who are mostly undocumented students and youth.